Zuikyo/ZIKRouter/Documentation/English/Storyboard.md

 When using `instantiateInitialViewController` and performing segue, if the UIViewController conforms to `ZIKRoutableView`, ZIKRouter will search router for this UIViewController, and call router's `+destinationPrepared:`.

 If `+destinationPrepared:` returns NO, means the source view controller have to config the destination.
-Source view controller's `-prepareDestinationFromExternal:configuration:` will be call.
+Source view controller's `-prepareDestinationFromExternal:configuration:` will be called.
 If source was not found or source didn't implements this methods, there will be an error.

 After that, router will call it's `-prepareDestination:configuration:` and `didFinishPrepareDestination:configuration:` to prepare the destination.